apache/cordova-docs/www/docs/en/2.3.0/cordova/splashscreen/splashscreen.hide.md

 1. In your **config.xml**, you need to [modify the value](guide_project-settings_index.md.html#Project%20Settings) for **"AutoHideSplashScreen”** to false

-2. Then, if you want to delay hiding the splash screen for 2 seconds, you can do this in your **deviceready** event handler:
+2. Then, if you want to delay hiding the splash screen for 2 seconds, you can do this in your **<a href="../events/events.deviceready.html">deviceready</a>** event handler:

         setTimeout(function() {
             navigator.splashscreen.hide();